x-radio/QuickPID/README.md

 Development began with a fork of the Arduino PID Library.
 Some modifications and new features have been added as follows:

 - Quicker hybrid fixed/floating point math in compute function
+- Built-in `AutoTune()` function automatically determines and sets `Kp`, `Ki` and `Kd`.
+Also determines critical gain `Ku` and critical period `Tu` of the control system
-- `POn` parameter now controls the setpoint weighting of Proportional on Error and Proportional on Measurement
+- `POn` parameter now controls the setpoint weighting and mix of Proportional on Error to Proportional on Measurement
 - Reorganized and more efficient PID algorithm
 - micros() timing resolution
 - Faster analog read function